novotnyllc/RSAKeyVaultProvider/README.md

+# About
+The `RSAKeyVaultProvider` enables you to use secrets and certificates stored in an Azure Key Vault for performing signing and decryption operations.
+(Encrypt and verify can be done locally with the public key material.)
+The type implements `RSA` so can be used anywhere an `AsymmetricAlgorithm` can be, includign with `SignedXml` types.

 ## Setup
 To run these tests, you'll need to import a code signing certificate into an Azure Key Vault.
 You can do this by importing the PFX for certs you already have,